Secondary History Education

 Why Study Secondary History Education at TFC?

-The Secondary History Education major equips future servant leaders with knowledge of the diverse learners and content they will teach, skills in planning instruction, assessing, and managing, as well as character reflecting appropriate interaction with the school community, life-long learning, and a calling as a Christian servant leader with a Biblical worldview for kingdom service.
-The Professional Teaching Objectives for this major is based on the InTASC standards.
-The Secondary History Education program leads to certification in grades 6 through 12.
+The online Secondary History Education major equips future servant leaders with knowledge of the diverse learners and content they will teach, skills in planning instruction, assessing, and managing, as well as character reflecting appropriate interaction with the school community, life-long learning, and a calling as a Christian servant leader with a Biblical worldview for kingdom service.
+The Professional Teaching Objectives for this major is based on the TAPS standards.
+The online Secondary History Education program leads to certification in grades 6 through 12.

 “TFC has an amazing reputation in our community; these teachers are known for their quality, and that comes from the base that we provide at TFC with the curriculum and the support that we give our students.”